6 Ways Customer Reviews Can Drive Content Marketing

 Discover Ideal Case Study Candidates

-If you’re a B2B marketer, you’re likely familiar with case studies – printed or online documents that highlight a particular customer and how they used your product or service to solve a problem, implement a new strategy, or ultimately, push the needles on company goals.
+If you’re a B2B marketer, you’re likely familiar with case studies – printed or online documents that highlight a particular customer and how they used your product or service to solve a problem, implement a new strategy, or ultimately, push the needle on company goals.

 When done correctly, case studies can be an invaluable resource and play a major role in turning a prospect into a customer.
 When done incorrectly, however, you’ve spent time and resources on something that may never even make it to the printer.